w3f/research/docs/polkadot/BABE/Babe.md

 $$r_{m+1} = H(r_{m}||m+1||\rho)$$

 This also can be combined with VDF output to prevent little bias by the adversaries for better security bounds.
+BABE is secure without VDF but if we combine VDF with the randomness produced by blocks, we have better parachain allocation.

 ## 3. Best Chain Selection